dannng/dannng.github.io/docs/disk-imaging-decision-factors.markdown

 ## Factors for maybe imaging
 ### Is capturing storage device file system features important?
 Was the drive used as part of a donor’s work practice and/or used for the creation of records, and is file system metadata important to retain for evidentiary value?
 Does the media object contain software specifically designed for and compatible with specific hardware?
 Deciding on which file system metadata and/or features that are important to retain can guide whether imaging is an appropriate pathway.
 In contrast, if the media object was only used to transfer copies of files to the archive (e.g., the donor purchased or was provided a new drive specifically to transfer documents) you may not need to capture this information, and, consequently, imaging may not be necessary.
 - It may be expedient to image a media object to capture file system features, but it may not always be required to do so.
-If, for instance, only timestamps are important, there are several ways to capture this outside of an imaging workflow.8
+If, for instance, only timestamps are important, there are several ways to capture this outside of an imaging workflow.<sup id="a8">[8](#en8)</sup>
 - If, for instance, the material is known to contain software, there might be importance to retaining the file system features and/or content captured during imaging, (e.g., NTFS extended attributes, file fragments, resource forks).
 These may be difficult to capture without imaging.

 ### Does your workflow require imaging?